-ÞS Y 363 Industrial and Organizational Psychology ours from Psychology courses 8 sh TOTAL 20 sh - PSY 111 GENERAL PSYCHOLOGY 4 sh General psy vchology su d memory p rveys central topics in the field, including research methodology, processes, social psychology, psychological disorders and personal- 4 011 PSY Students lea focuses on complement arn how to d developing tary data ar H METHODS AND STATISTICS IN PSYCHOLOGY design, review and analyze psychological research.
-The course research questions, answering them using research designs and nalysis techniques, and the basics of writing research reports. ; MTH 112; psychology major status.
-Offered fall and spring.
-4 sh PSY 212.
-LEARNING AND MEMORY 4 sh conditionin g and cogni models of knowledge acquisition (including classical and operant itive processes), encoding and storage of information, memory g.
+retrieval and forgetting.
 Prerequisite: PSY 111.
 Offered fall or spring.

 PSY 215.
-THE PSYCH HOLOGY OF PERSONAL RELATIONSHIPS 4 sh of psycholo members ar gy (e.g., soo nd friends w urse is to investigate personal relationships from various viewpoints cial, cognitive and biopsychological).
-Interactions with family vill be discussed, but the emphasis will be placed on the initiation, ination of romantic relationships.
-PSY AL BASES OF BEHAVIOR 4 sh ing and me nory, move ne biological foundations of such psychological processes as learn- ement, sleep and emotions, as well as such abnormal conditions as ression.
+THE PSYCHOLOGY OF PERSONAL RELATIONSHIPS

+The purpose of this course is to investigate personal relationships from various viewpoints of psychology (e.g., social, cognitive and biopsychological).
+Interactions with family members and friends will be discussed, but the emphasis will be placed on the initiation, maintenance and termination of romantic relationships.

+PSY 221.
+BIOLOGICAL BASES OF BEHAVIOR

+This course explores the biological foundations of such psychological processes as learning and memory, movement, sleep and emotions, as well as such abnormal conditions as schizophrenia and depression.
 Prerequisite: PSY 111.
 Offered fall or spring.

 PSY 225.
-MENTAL IL LNESS AND FILM 4 sh images man types of me ny individua ntal illness disorder) ar of mental illness have contributed significantly to the ideas and als hold about mental illness.
-Students will look at some of the major es (e.g., depression, sexual disorders, schizophrenia, antisocial nd examine how they have been portrayed, for better and worse, in PSY 233.
-LIFESPAN HUMAN DEVELOPMENT 4 sh cognitive, s ocial and en an development across the entire lifespan includes consideration of motional development as a complex interaction between individuals ltural environments.
+MENTAL ILLNESS AND FILM

+Hollywood depictions of mental illness have contributed significantly to the ideas and images many individuals hold about mental illness.
+Students will look at some of the major types of mental illnesses (e.g., depression, sexual disorders, schizophrenia, antisocial personality disorder) and examine how they have been portrayed, for better and worse, in popular films.

+PSY 233.
+LIFESPAN HUMAN DEVELOPMENT

+An exploration of human development across the entire lifespan includes consideration of cognitive, social and emotional development as a complex interaction between individuals and their social and cultural environments.
 Prerequisite: PSY 111.
 Offered fall or spring.

 PSY 301.
+EMPIRICAL RESEARCH

-EMPIRICAL L RESEARCH 4 sh area of psyc ment, healt faculty dire of a question chology (e.g n psycholog ction, stude n related to liar with the major theoretical and empirical foundations of one topic g., interpersonal attraction, memory processes, cognitive develop- gy, organizational performance).
-Working in research teams under ents devise, implement and report an original empirical investigation the selected area of concern.
-Prerequisites: PSY 201; psychology fall and spring.
-PSY E PSYCHOLOGY 4 sh studies how humans represent and process information about the ble as thinkers, planners, language users and problem solvers.
+Students become familiar with the major theoretical and empirical foundations of one topic area of psychology (e.g., interpersonal attraction, memory processes, cognitive development, health psychology, organizational performance).
+Working in research teams under faculty direction, students devise, implement and report an original empirical investigation of a question related to the selected area of concern.
+Prerequisites: PSY 201; psychology major status.
+Offered fall and spring.

+PSY 312.
+COGNITIVE PSYCHOLOGY

+Cognitive psychology studies how humans represent and process information about the environment in their role as thinkers, planners, language users and problem solvers.
 Prerequisites: PSY 111, 201.
 Offered fall or spring.

 PSY 315.
-PSYCHOLOGY OF SEX AND GENDER and the power to name, class and cultural diversity, and knowledge as a source of social change.
+PSYCHOLOGY OF SEX AND GENDER

-This course focuses on the psychology of sex and gender from a feminist perspective and is organized around four themes: gender as a social construction, the importance of language
+This course focuses on the psychology of sex and gender from a feminist perspective and is organized around four themes: gender as a social construction, the importance of language and the power to name, class and cultural diversity, and knowledge as a source of social change.